 EFG International's Compliance function is centrally managed from Switzerland, with local compliance officers situated in all the organisation's booking centre entities around the world.
-A compliance risk policy is in place, complemented by a comprehensive set of directives and procedures and regular specialised training sessions delivered to all staff to raise their awareness and understanding of the compliance risks.
+A compliance risk policy is in place, complemented by a comprehensive set of directives and procedures and regular specialised training sessions for to all staff to raise their awareness and understanding of the compliance risks.
 Group Compliance implemented a common platform of tools and processes to ensure the consistent application of compliance guidelines.

-Compliance risk in EFG International is managed in accordance with the three lines model, outlined in detail in the risk management framework.
+Compliance risk in EFG International is managed in accordance with the three lines of defence model, outlined in detail in the risk management framework.

 EFG International aims at mitigating compliance risks that it inherently runs considering the size, structure, nature and complexity of its business and services/product offering.
 EFG International is committed to sound and effective compliance risk management, as the core foundation for a sustainable financial institution.
-Effective compliance risk management means meeting the compliance obligations and protecting EFG International from loss or damage.
-It improves the way EFG International conducts business for our shareholders and stakeholders and it is vital for long-term and sustainable growth.
+Effective compliance risk management consists of meeting compliance obligations and protecting EFG International from loss or damage.
+It improves the way EFG International conducts business for our shareholders and stakeholders, and it is vital for longterm and sustainable growth.

 A major focus of regulators around the world is the fight against money laundering and terrorism financing.
 EFG International has in place comprehensive directives on sanctions, anti-money laundering and know your customer, as well as on anti-bribery and corruption, to detect, prevent and report such risks.
-Through dedicated monitoring and quality assessment programmes, EFG International Compliance ensures compliance with such directives in every EFG International's subsidiary and branch.
+Through dedicated monitoring and quality assessment programmes and applications, EFG International Compliance ensures compliance with such directives in every EFG International's subsidiary and branch.

 EFG International has defined a set of standards governing the cross-border services it offers and has developed country-specific manuals for the major markets it serves.
-A mandatory staff training, and education concept is in place to ensure adherence to the standards and compliance with the country manuals.
+A mandatory staff training, and education programme is in place to ensure adherence to the standards and compliance with the country manuals.
 They are complemented by a tax compliance framework, the purpose of which is to prevent the unlawful acceptance of untaxed assets.
-Those frameworks are continuously enhanced to comply with new regulations such as MiFID II or CRS.
+Those frameworks are continuously enhanced to comply with regulatory updates or developments.

-Conduct risk refers to all risks associated to the firm's behaviour or activity that could threaten consumer protection or market integrity and might subsequently damage the reputation of EFG International.
-EFG International has directives on customer conduct, market conduct, cross border, suitability and conflicts of interest.
-The EFG International Global Product Committee ensures that all products or securities sold to clients or bought for them meet their best interest and have been through the appropriate approval process.
+Conduct risk refers to risks associated to the firm's behaviour or activity that could threaten consumer protection or market integrity and might if risk are not properly apprehended damage the reputation of EFG International.
+EFG International has directives on customer and staff conduct in the Group code of conduct, market conduct, cross border, financial services and conflicts of interest.
+The EFG International Global Product Committee ensures that all products or securities offered to clients or bought for them meet their best interest and have been through the appropriate approval process.